 Understand wedding photography styles

-If you are not yet familiar with wedding photography genres, you can start with getting accustomed with them.
-Not necessary to become knowledgeable about different styles but in order to to know find and define those characteristics that you feel yourself instinctively drawn to.
+If you are not yet familiar with wedding photography genres, you can start with getting accustomed to them.
+Not necessary to become knowledgeable about different styles but to know to find and define those characteristics that you feel instinctively drawn to.

 Be realistic and don't set yourself up for disappointment by aiming to reproduce something else.
 I have a little info page about wedding photography styles should you wish to read up on the subject.